radius-project/radius/hack/bicep-types-radius/generated/applications/applications.connector/2022-03-15-privatepreview/types.md

 ## RedisCacheSecrets
 ### Properties
-* **connectionString**: string: The Redis connection string used to connect to the redis cache
+* **connectionString**: string: The connection string used to connect to the redis cache
 * **password**: string: The password for this Redis instance

 ## TrackedResourceTags